 Energy efficiency, according to the Efficient Windows Collaborative, is important in both the cooling and warming seasons of the year.
 They found anywhere from 16 to 26 percent savings in per month energy costs based on the new window constructions implemented and the temperature of the area in which they were installed.

-In areas with a long heating season, the main issue facing homeowners that want to save on their power bill is heat loss, which is the main factor in switching to double or triple pain windows.
+In areas with a long heating season, the main issue facing homeowners that want to save on their power bill is heat loss, which is the main factor in switching to double or triple pane windows.
 With both the multi-pane technology and low-energy glaze of energy-efficient windows, you can keep more heat from your system inside the house where it belongs.

 Particularly for older houses, upgraded windows can also reduce air leakage, which can further benefit your utility costs.
 Double pane windows are more efficient than single, but triple is the most efficient.
 This means you have to weigh the savings benefits against the significant price increase.